cdk-patterns/serverless/README.md

 source .env/bin/activate
-pip install -r requirements.txt npx cdk synth npx cdk deploy*
+pip install -r requirements.txt npx cdk synth
+// requires you to be using cloud9 or have ran aws configure to setup your local credentials npx cdk deploy
 ```

-  &#42; Note this requires you to be using cloud9 or have ran aws configure to setup your local credentials
 </details>

 ## Patterns